Aircraft Engine Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-The aircraft engines market stood at USD 106.17 billion in 2025 and is expected to reach USD 124.84 billion by 2030, expanding at a 3.05% CAGR.
-Demand recovery in long-range commercial programs, renewed narrow-body backlogs, and military tanker upgrades combine with fleet-wide sustainability objectives to sustain this moderate expansion.
-Twin-aisle production is normalizing after the pandemic pause.
-At the same time, airlines accelerated replacing older engines with fuel-efficient LEAP and GTF models to contain operating costs and meet emissions targets.
-Asia-Pacific remains the primary growth engine, Middle-East carriers drive the fastest regional trajectory, and sustained defense modernization across NATO members underpins the military segment.
-Supply-chain bottlenecks in castings and forgings remain a limiting factor, yet targeted investment in additive manufacturing and dual-sourcing has begun to ease the tightest constraints.
+The aircraft engine market size was USD 106.17 billion in 2025 and is expected to reach USD 124.84 billion by 2030, growing at a 3.05% CAGR.
+Demand recovery in long-range commercial programs, renewed narrowbody backlogs, and military tanker upgrades, combined with fleet-wide sustainability objectives, will sustain this moderate expansion.
+Twin-aisle production is returning to normal after the pandemic pause.
+At the same time, airlines accelerated the replacement of older engines with fuel-efficient LEAP and GTF models to contain operating costs and meet emissions targets.
+The Asia-Pacific remains the primary growth engine, while Middle-East carriers drive the fastest regional trajectory.
+Sustained defense modernization across NATO members underpins the military segment.
+Supply-chain bottlenecks in castings and forgings remain a limiting factor; however, targeted investment in additive manufacturing and dual sourcing has begun to ease the tightest constraints.

 Key Report Takeaways

-• By engine type, turbofan units led with 64.45% of aircraft engines market share in 2024, whereas hybrid-electric propulsion is projected to rise at a 7.51% CAGR to 2030.
+• By engine type, turbofan units led the aircraft engine market, accounting for a 64.45% share in 2024.
+In contrast, hybrid-electric propulsion is projected to rise at a 7.51% CAGR through 2030.

-• By aircraft type, the commercial narrow-body segment accounted for 43.35% of the aircraft engines market size in 2024; advanced air mobility vehicles are set to expand at a 9.06% CAGR through 2030.
+• By aircraft type, the commercial narrowbody segment accounted for 43.35% of the aircraft engine market size in 2024; advanced air mobility vehicles are set to expand at a 9.06% CAGR through 2030.

 • By thrust class, the 25,001 to 50,000 lbf bracket captured 40.5% of the aircraft engine market share in 2024, while the greater than 50,000 lbf category will advance at a 7.05% CAGR up to 2030.